|Mary Magdalene, in a dramatic 19th-century popular image of penitence painted by Ary Scheffer. (Photo credit: Wikipedia)|

 The implications of such a possibility are intriguing.
-For starters, this would suggest that many of us have been wrong in our analysis and critique of prayer.
+For starters, this would suggest that some of us have been wrong in our analysis and critique of prayer.
 For example, I've previously struggled to understand how Christians can simultaneously believe in an omnipotent and omniscience god and believe that this god is more likely to be swayed by prayers from multiple persons:

 Does the believer think that more individuals praying will result in a better outcome than just an individual believer praying?
 Why?
 Is it to make sure their god hears them?
 I thought their omniscient god already knew what was going on without any prayers whatsoever.
 Of course, that would mean that intercessory prayer is always worthless because one isn't telling one's god anything he/she/it doesn't already know.
 Is it because their god must be persuaded to help?
 If their god is benevolent, added persuasion should not be necessary.But if prayer is little more than self-soothing, this question is easily answerable.
 In fact, it is probably irrelevant.

 When we say that there is something admirable about intercessory prayer, it is because we implicitly accept the rationale provided by the person praying that they are attempting to help someone else.
 Even though we know prayer is ineffective in helping others, it is difficult to resist this trap.
-But if we view prayer as being about helping the individual praying feel better and little else, then our impression may change considerably.
+But if we view prayer as being about helping the individual praying to feel better and little else, then our impression may change considerably.
 In this sense (i.e., self-soothing), intercessory prayer is effective.
 I've touched on this before, suggesting that adults who regularly resort to intercessory prayer may have less developed coping skills, but I continued to fall victim to the trap of trying to understand prayer from the viewpoint of the person praying.

 Tags: religion, prayer, god, belief, repression, psychology, mental health, secular, atheism